 See our proclamation “Families” for more information on how we understand family.

-Q. Do you believe you’ll become Gods after you die?
+Do you believe you’ll become Gods after you die?

-Q. You don’t seem to follow the more idiosyncratic aspects of Mormonism.
+You don’t seem to follow the more idiosyncratic aspects of Mormonism.
 Are you sure you’re Mormon?

-A. Yes.
+Yes.
 As the Sunstone Foundation likes to say, “There’s more than one way to Mormon”.
 We have a unique view of things such as “God” and “faith” that isn’t like any other denomination, and that is what matters to us.

 Reform Mormonism has been around since 2002, and we’ve heard from many thousands of people during the years, expressing their alignment with Reform Mormon principles, support for our approach to life, and their appreciation of it.
 We welcome you to explore our unique perspective.
-If you find it appealing, please feel free to consider yourself a Reform Mormon.
-You do not need permission or authority from us to become one.

 You can read more about Reform Mormonism in the Library section!